 For more on this product, this article breaks it down – Aphogee Two-Step Protein Treatment for Natural Hair

 Follow this up with Aphogee Intensive Two Minute Keratin Reconstructor for maintenance.
-Once your hair fall has reduced, look into the following oils for continued maintenance and restoration:

 Do not overdo protein treatments as this will make the problems worse.
 Once a week is fine with these oils.
 With Aphogee, follow the instructions on the packaging closely to avoid hair loss.

 Your severe acne might have been caused by your lifestyle, diet and/or medication you are on.

 The recommendations below take into consideration that your acne scars are superficial and not too deep.

 The best oils to help with healing facial scars and reducing their appearance include tamanu oil, vitamin E oil, rosehip seed oil & watermelon oil.